bclover/real-world-functional-programming-book/README.md

 # What Does "Real-World" Mean?

 Languages like JavaScript, Python, and Java are languages you can get a job using at the time of this writing.
-Web development, data science & machine learning, and REST API's.
+They're all used in web development, data science & machine learning, and building REST API's.
 You can use them and work with non-functional programmers in the same code base.
 While it's slowly changing, it currently is hard to get a job using functional languages.
 Tech industry interviews are broken.
-Many managers are afraid to use non-standard languages because they don't think they can hire people to fix and maintain the code base.
+Many managers are afraid to use non-standard languages because they don't think they can hire people to maintain the code base if you or your FP co-workers leave.
 Companies hire for someone knowing a language or skill vs. ability to learn.
+Not everyone wants to learn FP.

-This guide is meant to teach you concepts you can use to benefit your current work in "normal" programming languages as well as ensuring you still can get a job "using Java".
+This guide is meant to teach you concepts you can use to benefit your current work in "normal" programming languages as well as ensuring you still can get a job "using Java" if you wish.
+Part of the skill, and challenge, of using FP in the current climate is co-existing with non-functional programmers in non-functional programming languages.
+The good news is that JavaScript, Python, and other dynamic languages have all you need built into the language to start programming FP.
+Even strongly typed class ones like Java and C# do as well.

 # Real-World Functional Programming